 - Another major consideration for converted bus insurance is the mechanical soundness of the vehicle.

-Consult with a Trusted Choice member agent to determine if your bus conversion will qualify for coverage with most insurance companies, or if there are adjustments you may need to make in order to find the coverage you are seeking.
+Consult with an agent to determine if your bus conversion will qualify for coverage with most insurance companies, or if there are adjustments you may need to make in order to find the coverage you are seeking.